CMS Finalizes 2026 Remote Monitoring Reimbursement Updates: What Changed for RPM and RTM

 New Codes for Shorter Monitoring Periods and Simplified Treatment Management

-In parallel, CMS adopted new 10-minute treatment management codes (99470 for RPM and 98979 for RTM) valued at 0.31 work RVUs—half the value of existing 20-minute codes—to reflect proportionally shorter engagement time.
+In parallel, CMS adopted new treatment management codes (99470 for RPM and 98979 for RTM) for 10 to 19 minutes of services in a calendar month.
+These two new codes are valued at 0.31 work RVUs—half the value of existing 20 minute treatment management codes—to reflect proportionally shorter engagement time.

 “Sometimes Therapy” Designation for RTM